oroinc/OroCRMDotmailerBundle/README.md

  - *Type*: Dotmailer
  - *Name*: meaningful integration name
  - *Username*: an API user name from your Dotmailer "Manage users" page
- - *Password*: fill in the password of the API user defined at the previous step (8 characters).
+ - *Password*: fill in the password of the API user defined at the Username field (more than 8 characters).
  - *Default Owner*: Select the owner of the integration.
-The selected user will be defined as the owenr for all the records     imported within the integration.
+The selected user will be defined as the owner for all the records imported within the integration.

-After the Username and Password have been filled in, the *Check Connection* button appers.
+After the Username and Password have been filled in, the *Check Connection* button appears.
 Click the button to check the credentials validity before saving the Integration.

 ## Connecting Marketing List to Dotmailer